 2. Goals of Care

-- When a patient chooses palliative care, quality of life and comfort is also key.
+- When a patient chooses palliative care, quality of life and comfort is key.
 However, patients can receive palliative care at the same time that they’re trying to cure their illness.
 Their goal is to recover and/or extend life while staying as comfortable as possible.

 3. Payment